Justwhittaker/PRO4-Mealdeals/README.md

 ### Heroku ###
 To run this application in a cloud environment to allow visibility to external users, you can deploy the code to Heroku.
 If you wish to do the same, follow the steps below.
 Please note this section assumes you have succeeded at running the application in your local environment first.

-1. Login to Heroku and set up a new app with a unique name (something like <yourname>-challenger)
+1. Login to Heroku and set up a new app with a unique name (something like <yourname>-mealdeals-PRO4)

 2. On the Resources tab, in the Add-ons field type Heroku Postgres select the default Hobby Dev - Free tier, then click the Provision button: